hikoworks/hikolang/doc/language/syntax/identifier.md

 ## Syntax
 Identifiers follow the Unicode UAX #31 (Unicode Identifier and Syntax) rules for identifiers.
-This languages adds the underscore `_` character as part of ID_Start.
-Identifiers are case sensitive.
+Identifiers are case-sensitive.
+The following characters are added as part of ID_Start:
+ - `_` (UNDERSCORE)
+ - `°` (DEGREE SIGN) This is used for units.

 ## Semantics
 Identifiers are used to name variables, functions, namespaces, types and